The Riders of Icebergs: Admiring the Wild Polar Bears of the Arctic

 Polar bears are built for those famously starlit Arctic winters, when temperatures regularly fall 50 degrees Fahrenheit below zero.
 Their small ears and tails limit heat loss.
 A top layer of guard fur covers their short, insulating underfur, and their water-repellent coat covers a thick layer of body fat and black skin that absorbs heat from the sun.
 In fact, they’re so well protected from the cold that bears in good shape can quickly overheat when they run in summer.

 Polar bears are considered a marine mammal thanks to all the time they spend in the indigo waters of the north.
 They’re strong swimmers whose front paws act like paddles.
+The polar bear’s webbed feet are another example of how these animals have adapted to their environment.
 They hold their back legs flat, a bit like a rudder.
 So positioned, they can sustain a swimming pace of six miles per hour, notes the WWF.

 Their large feet, which measure about 12 inches (30 centimeters) wide, help them spread their weight across a surface so they can safely tread on thin ice.
 They have fleshy bumps on their feet, called papillae, that prevent them from slipping.
 They sometimes also use their stomachs or sides to go places, by sliding along the ice.